Skip to main content

 In the last step of the digital pathology prostate tissue process in the lab, a digital slide scanner will upload the samples to BxLink.
 Pathologists can view, annotate, and diagnose digitally from any validated location, which is very helpful in a world where remote work has become common.

-Leica scanner
+Leica WSI scanner

-Leica Digital Slide Scanner
+Example: Leica Digital Slide Scanner

 Artificial Intelligence/AI: